siddharthdobhal/siddharthdobhal/README.md

 🔧 Admin Features:
 ✔️ Admin Dashboard – Dedicated interface for managing the store.
 ✔️ Add/Update Products – Easily add new products or update existing ones.
-✔️ View Users – See registered users and their activities.
-✔️ Manage Orders – Track and process customer orders.
+✔️ View Users – See registered users and their activities ✔️ Manage Orders – Track and process customer orders.

 🛠️ Tech Stack